mdcRed/RepData_PeerAssessment1/Repro_P1.md

 ## [1] 10765
 ```

-## What is the average daily activity pattern?
+## III.
+What is the average daily activity pattern?

 1.  **Ploting the average steps taken per interval identifier, across all observed days**